alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-12-ruling-on-adhan-after-burying-the-dead-in-the-grave.md

 source: "Fatwas of the Permanent Committee of KSA no.3549"
 category: [bidah, funerals, fatwas]
 hijri: Dhul-Qa'dah 25, 1441
-excerpt: It is not permissible to call the Adhan or Iqamah at the grave after burying the dead or before burying him.
+summary: It is not permissible to call the Adhan or Iqamah at the grave after burying the dead or before burying him.
 note: true
 shaykhs:
  - Shaykh Ibn Baz